Reproductions and Fees

-- Any reproduction work is subject to a fee, payable at the time services are rendered.
+- Reproduction is subject to a fee, payable at the time services are rendered (see current fee schedule).

-- Orders require a two week turn-around time (not including mailing time).
-Rush fees, if applicable, double the price.
+- Photo and other image duplication orders require a two week turn-around time (not including mailing time).
+Rush orders can be requested at double the standard fees.

-- No more than twenty (20) percent of a collection/printed item/publication/exhibit will be photocopied or reproduced.
+- No more than 20 percent of a collection / printed item / publication / exhibit will be photocopied or reproduced.

-- Photocopy restrictions to printed material include brittle, unusually thin, or otherwise fragile paper; books with loose, cracked, inflexible or otherwise unstable bindings; volumes larger than 11" by 17"; unusually thick or heavy volumes; and bound newspapers.
+- Photocopy restrictions may apply to brittle, thin, or fragile paper; books with unstable bindings; unusually large, thick, or heavy volumes; and bound newspapers.

-- Scanners and digital cameras are allowed in the reading room upon staff approval only; reproduction fees apply.
+- Scanners and digital cameras (including your smartphone’s camera) are allowed in the reading room upon staff approval.
+Reproduction fees may apply.

-- Moving image orders are subject to licensing agreement; payment for orders permits one-time use only.
+- Moving image orders are subject to a licensing agreement.
+Payment for orders permits one-time use only.
 Each order is for a minimum of 15 seconds and 1 market.
 All preview and master tapes remain the property of CSH and must be returned.